Dikaa-15/Dikaa-15/README.md

-👋Aspiring Web Developer from a Grade 11 RPL class, fueled by curiosity and a love for code!
+👋Aspiring Web Developer, fueled by curiosity and a love for code!
 I enjoy developing dynamic web apps using PHP, Laravel, Node.js, React, and Express.
 Fluent in HTML, CSS, JavaScript, and Bootstrap, with a solid grasp of database management in MySQL and PostgreSQL.
 Always open to new challenges and collaborative projects!

 You can reach me via Linkeidn or Email: dwiezy1509@gmail.com